pytransitions/transitions/README.md

 Some things that have to be considered when working with nested states: State *names are concatenated* with `NestedState.separator`.
 Currently the separator is set to underscore ('_') and therefore behaves similar to the basic machine.
 This means a substate `bar` from state `foo` will be known by `foo_bar`.
 A substate `baz` of `bar` will be refered to as `foo_bar_baz` and so on.
 When entering a substate, `enter` will be called for all parent states.
 The same is true for exiting substates.
 Third, nested states can overwrite transition behaviour of their parents.
 If a transition is not known to the current state it will be delegated to its parent.

 In some cases underscore as a separator is not sufficient.
 For instance if state names consists of more than one word and a concatenated naming such as `state_A_name_state_C` would be confusing.
-Setting the separator to something else than underscore changes some of the behaviour (auto_transition and setting callbacks) as seen below:
+Setting the separator to something else than underscore changes some of the behaviour (auto_transition and setting callbacks).
+You can even use unicode characters if you use python 3:

 ```python
 from transitions.extensions.nesting import NestedState